Post

 Suspension

-• Description/Symptoms: Clunking or rattling noise from the front suspension, uneven tire wear
+• Description/Symptoms: Clunking or popping noises from the front suspension, premature wear of ball joints, tie rod ends, and sway bar links.

 • Recalls: None Found